Jerome-Ribaldone/CP3402_LearningJournals_JeromeRibaldone/CP3402-Week6.md

 ## Estimated Hours
 This week I have only spent around 3-4 hour going over the group assessment content and setup
 ## Content Insights
-This week I had my first group meeting for the assessment, this week we did some of the setup.
-We set up the GitHub Repository, Trello Board, Slack and Discord.
-In discord, we made sure the discord was set up with the appropriate channels to make sure content will be organised throughout the project.
-The Trello board we wer given a template, so we filled out the group agreement and contacts card, the issue I came across when working with trello was when multiple people are trying to edit the same card work can get overwritten, because of this
+This week, I had my first group meeting for the assessment.
+We focused on setting up various tools.
+We established a GitHub Repository, a Trello Board, Slack, and Discord.
+In Discord, we ensured that the channels were appropriately organized to facilitate content management throughout the project.
+For the Trello board, we were provided with a template, and we filled out the group agreement and contacts card.
+One issue I encountered while working with Trello was that multiple people trying to edit the same card could result in overwritten work.
+Consequently, I had to rewrite some sections multiple times.

-I rewrote some sections multiple times.
-Slack only GitHub was integrated into the channel, this was an easy process which requires a single command.
-In the GitHub Repository so far on the documentation mark is set up.
-During the meeting we negotiated what the weekly meeting times will be we decide on
+Only GitHub was integrated into the Slack channel, which was a straightforward process requiring a single command.
+As for the GitHub Repository, we've only set up the documentation mark thus far.
+During the meeting, we negotiated the weekly meeting times and decided on 7 PM on Monday, Wednesday, and Thursday.
-7pm Monday, Wednesday Thursday.

 ## Career/Employability/Learning Insights
-Collaborating with people for group assessments is great experience for the future in the workplace, IT is an industry that heavily relies on collaboration for massive projects.
+Collaborating with others for group assessments provides valuable experience for the future workplace.
+The IT industry, in particular, heavily relies on collaboration for large-scale projects.